Make sure to check the rest of the Fave Wave: Installment 2

 My dad constantly refers to this trip as a boondoggle because I spent a week — including New Year’s — in Hawai’i while earning 3 credits toward my undergraduate degree.
 It was even more of a boondoggle because my dad’s chief engineer, Pete, lives just outside Honolulu with his family, who invited me to stay with them for a few nights.
-The itinerary that Bridgewater State University provided was both informative and transformative (I still teach my juniors about hula and Hawai’ian folklore!) but I call this island one of my favorite places because of the local knowledge I gained from Pete’s family and another one of my dad’s colleagues, Glenn.
+The itinerary that Bridgewater State University provided was both informative and transformative (I still teach about hula and Hawai’ian folklore!) but I call this island one of my favorite places because of the local knowledge I gained from Pete’s family and another one of my dad’s colleagues, Glenn.
 Headed to Hawai’i?
 My best advice: hop on Da Bus (that’s what they call it 🤷) and travel around the whole island.
 You get to see a lot that way!
 I also recommend Kualoa Ranch for their horseback riding and movie set tours.
 And, if you’re a religious person like me, it’s fun to attend Mass in Oahu.
 I went with Pete’s family to their parish, where we prayed the Our Father in the Hawai’ian language and the priest gave any newcomers a lei right before Communion.

 4. Hadley Harbor, Massachusetts